poojithaponnam20/2023-Famous-Songs-Dataset/README.md

 This dataset provides a comprehensive list of the most prominent songs of 2023 as curated by Spotify.
 It offers extensive features beyond typical datasets, offering insights into each song's attributes, popularity metrics, and presence across various music platforms.
 Researchers and analysts can leverage this dataset to explore patterns in music trends, analyze artist impact, and examine cross-platform performance.

-## Description

-This dataset contains a comprehensive list of the most famous songs of 2023 as listed on Spotify.
-It offers a wealth of features beyond what is typically available in similar datasets, providing insights into each song's attributes, popularity, and presence on various music platforms.

 ## Key Features

 - **track_name**: Name of the song